-While golf play occurs year-round, there is more play -- especially tournaments -- in the late spring to early fall in most years.
+While golf play occurs year-round, there is more play, as well as tournaments, in the late spring to early fall in most years.
 Irrigation is needed during those peak periods and the water comes from a created pond located in the south-center portion of the golf course.
-As described in previous paragraphs, the project will remove approximately 5300 cubic yards of accumulated sediment in Junor Lake.
-The feature is centrally located, where it can receive seasonal flow from Woods Creek and overflow to Fanno Creek.
+As described in previous paragraphs, the project will remove approximately 5300 cubic yards of accumulated sediment from this irrigation pond (informally named Junor Lake by PGC).
+The pond location is centrally located but also where it can receive seasonal flow from Woods Creek and overflow to Fanno Creek.
 Fanno Creek bisects the golf course, with half of the fairways mostly to the north (front 9 holes) and other half to the south (mostly back 9 holes).
-Woods Creek bisects the back 9 holes, flowing from the east boundary to Junor Lake.
+Woods Creek bisects the back 9 holes, flowing from the east boundary to the irrigation pond.
 In turn, the pond overflows to Fanno Creek at two locations - one outlet to the northwest and one to the southwest.
 Most of the time, Woods Creek flows out the southwest control gate.
 Fanno Creek flows several miles to the southwest and terminates at Tualatin River.

 Woods Creek watershed extends west and south (almost to Interstate 5 near Capitol Highway).
-As an urban watershed, it continues to evolve with small, vacant lots converted to residences, streets widened, and higher density developments replacing lower density uses.
+The watershed continues to urbanize with in-fill lots converted to residences, streets widened, and higher density developments replacing lower density uses.
 The increased amount of stormwater from the watershed has incised Woods Creek several feet deep within the golf course.
-Within the golf course, the creek banks are stable (no apparent erosion).
-High intensity rainfall events have a significant effect on upstream segments of Woods Creek, where the topography is moderate to steep.
-Creek channels and ditches in upgradient lands have widened and deepened - a common phenomenon in urban environments.
+Within the golf course, the creek banks are now vertical, but very stable (no apparent erosion).
+High intensity rainfall events have a significant effect on upstream segments of Woods Creek, where the topography is much steeper.
+The creek in such areas have widened and deepened, as common in urban environments.
 Those eroded sediments wash down to the irrigation pond and settle in that 1.77-acre created waterbody.
-The influx of offsite sediments from Woods Creek watershed is a never-ending process, so future dredging of the irrigation pond is anticipated.
-After the proposed dredging, PGC would like to conduct future sediment removal potentially every 10 years, where smaller volumes are removed (utilizing same area for sediment placement).
-It is estimated the upland sediment placement area would have capacity for 1 or 2 future dredge projects over the next 40 years.
-It is further anticipated that future creekbank modification (adding low terraces) could reduce offsite sediment deposition.
-It typically takes several years of planning and permitting to undertake creekbank projects and PGC anticipates future discussions with Clean Water Services programs to improve creek functioning that is also compatible with course operations and golf play.
-Such work for the Woods Creek watershed is beyond the scope of removing and placing accumulated sediments
+The influx of sediments from Woods Creek watershed is a never-ending process (occurring upgradient of the golf course), so future dredging of the irrigation pond is anticipated.
+Specifically, PGC would like to conduct future sediment removal potentially once every 20 years, where smaller volumes are removed (utilizing same area for sediment placement).
+The fixed costs of dredging and sediment placement are significant, so a 20-year interval is appropriate.
+Creek restoration and greater sediment trapping (BMPs) in the Woods Creek watershed are beyond the scope of removing and placing accumulated sediments.
+It typically takes several years of planning and permitting to undertake creek restoration projects.
+PGC anticipates future discussions and planning with Clean Water Services programs that can also improve creek functioning that is also compatible with course operations and golf play.